DIADesignGuild/game-studio/Game Design Document - Template.md

 ### Dominant play

-what is the dominant mode of play?
+What is the dominant mode of play?
 Role-playing?
 Epxressive play?
 Competitive?

 ## High-level game loop